 - proud mother of two daughters, born in ’93 and ’98

-- began training in martial arts in 2006; earned black belt in 2012
+- began training in martial arts at age 40; earned black belt at age 46

 How the title Full-time Artist evolved:

-- 2000: took first mosaic class; had a creative re-awakening (“Wow, I forgot what it feels like to spend a whole afternoon in the zone… I need to do more of this!”)
+- 2000: took first mosaic class; had a creative re-awakening after years being focused mainly on teaching and mothering (“Wow, I forgot what it feels like to spend a whole afternoon in the zone… I need to do more of this!”)

-- 2003: started co-leading mosaic and collage workshops in a friend’s studio
+- 2003: started co-leading mosaic and collage workshops in a friend’s studio, for neighborhood friends

-- 2008: resigned from Oakland Unified Schoo District and started HandyGal
+- 2008: resigned from Oakland Unified School District and started HandyGal

-- 2011: opened an online shop on Etsy.com to sell handmade, up cycled crafts, vintage items, art supplies and more
+- 2011: opened an online shop on Etsy.com to sell my up-cycled crafts and some vintage items